Meet our Champions

 Michael Ogar (University of Abuja, Nigeria)

-Dr Michael is a veterinarian and early career researcher who works at the University of Abuja Veterinary Teaching Hospital.
-He diagnoses and treats pets, improving the wellbeing of pets and their owners.
-Michael is particularly interested in One Health and infectious diseases, particularly zoonotic tuberculosis.
-He is dedicated to promoting the One Health perspective on zoonotic tuberculosis through research, and outreach efforts.
-He joined the Champions Scheme to connect and network with other Champions and to advocate for One Health from a microbiology lens.
+I am a veterinarian and early career researcher who works at the University of Abuja Veterinary Teaching Hospital, Nigeria.
+I diagnose and treat pets, improving the wellbeing of pets and their owners.
+I am particularly interested in One Health and infectious diseases, particularly zoonotic tuberculosis.
+I am dedicated to promoting the One Health perspective on zoonotic tuberculosis through research, and outreach efforts.
+I joined the Champions Scheme to connect and network with other Champions and to advocate for One Health from a microbiology lens.

 -